Last Updated on January 6, 2023 by Natalia

 Lovcen National Park

 The stunning Lovcen National Park is one of many beautiful places to visit in Montenegro.
 It’s an easy day trip from the town of Kotor, which is conveniently located at the foot of Mount Lovcen.
-It’s possible to enjoy the wonderful nature of the park in a number of different ways, with quad-biking and zip-lining available for thrill-seekers or hiking and cycling options for those looking for a more serene visit.
+It’s possible to enjoy the wonderful nature of the park in a number of different ways, with quad-biking and zip-lining available for thrill-seekers or hiking options In Lovcen National Park for those looking for a more serene visit.

 To get to Lovcen National Park you can either drive yourself or take a day tour from Kotor.
 The serpentine road up to the park is infamous for winding back and forth as you make your way up the mountain.
 If you opt to drive then make sure to take your time and be careful as Montenegrin drivers have a reputation for being slightly reckless.